-Michelangelo’s genius included the ability to synthesize the elements in his burgeoning Renaissance world into profound artistic statements.
+Michelangelo’s genius included the ability to synthesize the elements of his burgeoning Renaissance world into profound artistic statements.
 The ceiling of the Sistine Chapel (1508-1512) combines his own Christian worldview and the pagan Platonic worldview so popular among the intellectual elite of Rome.
-The subject is his version of Simple Reality, the ascent of humanity from unconscious ignorance, through transformation to transcendence.
+The subject is his version of Simple Reality, the ascent of humanity from unconscious ignorance, through transformation to Transcendence.

 Michelangelo mixes the Platonic worldview with the Christian when he adds to the second parallel band the seven Hebrew prophets alternating with five pagan sibyls.
 Like the mystics and other intuitive sources who provided the insights contained in the Simple Reality Project, these prophets and “seers” help provide inspiration for the realization of P-A (salvation).